tmhglnd/total-serialism/docs/algorithmic-methods.md

 //=> 'F−G+F+G−F-GG-GG'
 ```

-## L-System returning Array with Ints
+## L-System returning Array of ints

-A more useful version that works nicely with the rest of library.
-By returning an array of integers it can be quickly put to use in combination with other methods and generate rhythms, melodies and more based on custom rulesets.
+A more useful version that works nicely with the rest of the library.
+By returning an array of integers it can be quickly put to use in combination with other methods to generate rhythms, melodies and more based on custom rulesets.

 ```js
 Algo.linden();